-The first floor room on this side of the house is our master and we eventually want to make a private little hangout zone for me & John out here (picture wine & string lights after the kids are in bed).
+The first floor room on this side of the house is our bedroom and we eventually want to make a private little hangout zone for me & John out here (picture wine & string lights after the kids are in bed).
 That fact also highlights why steps down from a public space into our private little patio wouldn’t be ideal.
-And last but not least, that area that you see behind the steps is going to be our master bath and closet eventually, so we’d rather have a window that looks out onto the scenic trees than the back of the steps.
+And last but not least, that area that you see behind the steps is going to be our bathroom and closet eventually, so we’d rather have a window that looks out onto the scenic trees than the back of the steps.

 So here’s how it looks now.
 Aren’t all the twisty live oak trees and magnolias magical?

-Oh and one other change we made can be noticed if you look at the steps that lead out from the master bedroom (which again will lead to our private little mommy & daddy patio eventually).
+Oh and one other change we made can be noticed if you look at the steps that lead out from our bedroom (which again will lead to a private little mommy & daddy patio eventually).
 See how in the before photo there were four railings chopping the stairs up?
 We just did rails on the exterior sides of the steps and it’s so much more open (still meets all codes, etc – all the changes we made to this house meet code BTW, that’s something I don’t ever think I have to say but then I get asked if X or Y or Z meets code, so there ya go!).

 Oh and I snapped this photo from inside to show you how good the view from bed is (and by bed I mean our mattress on the floor).
 It makes me want to cry happy tears every morning when I throw open the blackout curtains (and by blackout curtains I mean packing blankets that we pin up – ha!).
 But blackout curtains are coming!

 Ok, back outside.
 Let’s look at the second floor deck.
 See that super tall chimney?
-That was leaking into our bedroom, and we always planned to change the fireplace in our master bedroom to a gas insert – so we took the opportunity to rip that leaky chimney right off the house and properly patch the leak while we were getting all the decks redone with Trex.
+That was leaking into our bedroom, and we always planned to change the fireplace in our bedroom to a gas insert – so we took the opportunity to rip that leaky chimney right off the house and properly patch the leak while we were getting all the decks redone with Trex.
 It makes the deck feel so much more open up there, and also improves the curb appeal.
 One last change we made is that we concealed the stilts that the house sits on (see them there to the left of the steps?)

 Just planking that area is a really nice clean look, and we added an access door so we can get under there whenever we need to.
 Our contractor told us lots of people store yard tools and stuff under there too, so although we have the side shed, it’s nice to have some extra outdoor storage space there too.